 His background is varied: he studied phylosophy of language at college, has been a boy scout master for many years, and served in the army as an officer of the Alpine Troops.

-After living in Toscana for a few years, he currently resides in his hometown Ivrea, in Piemonte region, with his wife and his three kids.
+After living in Toscana for a few years, he currently resides in his hometown Ivrea, in Piemonte region.

 Given Davide’s knowledge of Italy, you might find him guiding our tours in Piedmont, Tuscany, Sicily, Trentino and Alto Adige/South Tyrol.